yinjun111/sbptools/README.md

 # sbptools

-sbptools is a suite of computational pipelines used by SBP Bioinformatics Core to analyze NGS data.
+sbptools is a suite of computational pipelines to analyze NGS data.

-Authors
-jyin@sbpdiscovery.org
-ahodges@sbpdiscovery.org